aaryagajjar/OpenCv-/README.md

 # OpenCv-
-"Red Light , Green Light" Hand Detection Game Based On Squid Game<br>
+"Red Light , Green Light" Hand Detection Game Based On Squid Game<br><br>
 Hand is allowed inside frame when green light but will close the window if hand is detected in red light